-This is a suggested schedule for class emails and/or social media posts in recent graduate life (up to 10 years out) and beyond!
-There will be some additional messages during your 5th and 10th Reunion years.
-There are also unique communications in your first year out from graduation, and these can be found in the next section.
+This is a suggested schedule for class emails and/or social media posts in recent graduate life and beyond!
+There will be additional messages during your 5th and 10th Reunion years.
+There are unique communications in your first year out from graduation, and these can be found in the next section.